ciao-group/ciao-group.github.io/README.md

-# ciao-group.github.io

 # CIAO GROUP Academic Website

 Welcome to the CIAO Group academic website repository.

-This website, originally forked from Ethan Pickering's template, serves as a dynamic platform to showcase our research, publications, team, and academic endeavors.
+This website is based on a template developed by Ethan Pickering.
+You can find the original template and its resources at [Ethan Pickering's GitHub Repository](https://github.com/ethan-pickering/sbryngelson.github.io).